endre-synnes/WebApiExam/README.md

 3. run the following command: `docker-compose up -d` Now docker will run the setup of this project and install dependencies, as well as create the necessary docker images and start docker containers serving this application.
+    Note: If are running windows you may have to restart Docker and run `docker-compose up -d` [again](https://github.com/docker/for-win/issues/573#issuecomment-301513210) due to a [bug](https://github.com/docker/for-win/issues/573) in the monggoDB container.

 4. After docker is finished with the setup, the application will be accessible at: `localhost:8080`.
     There is no default users so you need to sign up before you can start a game.